Alex Turcotte

-Alex Turcotte (born February 26, 2001) is an American professional ice hockey center for the Los Angeles Kings of the National Hockey League (NHL).
-Regarded as one of the top prospects of the 2019 NHL Entry Draft, Turcotte was selected fifth overall by the Kings.
+Alex Turcotte (born February 26, 2001) is an American professional ice hockey player who is a center for the Los Angeles Kings of the National Hockey League (NHL).
+Regarded as one of the top prospects of the 2019 NHL entry draft, Turcotte was selected fifth overall by the Kings.
 Turcotte played at the University of Wisconsin-Madison before signing with the Kings in March 2020.

 Playing career

-On June 21, 2019, Turcotte was selected in the first round, fifth overall, by the Los Angeles Kings in the 2019 NHL Entry Draft.
+On June 21, 2019, Turcotte was selected in the first round, fifth overall, by the Los Angeles Kings in the 2019 NHL entry draft.
 On March 11, 2020, Turcotte signed three-year, entry-level contract with Kings.

 On September 22, 2020, with the 2020–21 season delayed due to the COVID-19 pandemic, Turcotte, along with fellow Kings prospects Akil Thomas, Tyler Madden, Aidan Dudas, and Jacob Ingham, was loaned to Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
 However, his loan spell was terminated a month later, as there was no timetable for the DEL season to begin.

 On December 28, 2021, Turcotte made his NHL debut in a 6–3 loss against the Vegas Golden Knights.
 On January 31, 2024, Turcotte scored his first NHL goal in a 4–2 win over the Nashville Predators.

 On June 22, 2024, the Kings signed Turcotte to a three-year contract extension.